 The section Configuration → Advanced Access Configuration → Device Registration is where to configure it.
-The portal page can be accessed by the following URL: https://YOUR\PORTAL\HOSTNAME/device-registration This URL is accessible from within the network, in any VLAN that can reach the PacketFence server.
+The portal page can be accessed by the following URL: https://yOUR_PORTAL_HOSTNAME/device-registration This URL is accessible from within the network, in any VLAN that can reach the PacketFence server on a portal interface (see note below).